diogojc/diogojc.github.io/_posts/2016-05-01-software-entropy.md

 A software application organizes intent, design, technology and data into one of the infinitely possible configurations towards solving some given problem.

-Economic, organizational and human interactions and behaviour are both highly unpredictable and the main drivers for change within software development.
+Economic, organizational and human interactions and behavior are both highly unpredictable and the main drivers for change within software development.

 Although there are possibly others, I argue, these are the biggest entropic forces and much like in the natural world they are always trying to raise entropy throughout time within your software application.

 What does high entropy within a software application look like?
-If software is randomly changed in random directions it will more likely start outputting random behaviour and become harder to change.
+If software is randomly changed in random directions it will more likely start outputting random behavior and become harder to change.

-Symptoms include slower time to market, fixing bad behaviour introduces more bad behaviour, hard to infer what the problem is looking at the solution… You start to see most of the characteristics of what’s called in software development lingo the “big ball of mud” anti-pattern.
+Symptoms include slower time to market, fixing bad behavior introduces more bad behavior, hard to infer what the problem is looking at the solution… You start to see most of the characteristics of what’s called in software development lingo the “big ball of mud” anti-pattern.

 The pervasiveness of this anti-pattern is a testament of the entropic forces hard at work in software development.